 Students.
-Each student begins PowerUp by completing an adaptive auto placement.
-This determines an appropriate starting point in each of the program's three content strands based on a student's current skill level.
-Students then work independently through the online portion of the program according to personalized weekly usage targets.
-These targets are determined by students' risk level - that is, how far away they are from achieving end-of-year, grade-level benchmarks.
-Students progress through the program by meeting personalized usage targets and completing skill zones across content strands at their own pace.
+Each student begins Core5 by completing an adaptive auto placement.
+This determines an appropriate starting point in the program based on a student's current skill level.
+Students then work independently through the online portion of the program according to weekly personalized usage targets.
+These targets are determined by students' risk level - that is, the predicted likelihood of achieving end-of-year, grade-level benchmarks.
+Students progress through the program by meeting personalized usage targets and completing tasks and levels at their own pace.
+Design features addressing students' needs for autonomy, competence, and relatedness support student motivation and engagement.